-5.1 The hirer will be responsible for the conduct of all users during their periods of hire.
+5.1 The Hirer will be responsible for the conduct of all users during their periods of hire.
 This will include providing appropriate and adequate supervision.
 Failure to ensure proper supervision or complaints about the conduct of users may result in further applications being refused.

-7.1 Any damage to the premises or to fittings, furniture and equipment arising during a period of hire must be notified to the Hall Committee immediately.
+7.1 Any damage to the premises or to fittings, furniture and equipment arising during a period of hire must be notified to the Hall Board immediately.
 Hirers will normally be held responsible for meeting the cost of repairing damage or replacing items that cannot be repaired.

 10. Health and safety

-10.1 At the beginning of each and every session procedures in case of fire must be communicated to everybody in the hall.
+10.1 At the beginning of each and every session, procedures in case of fire must be communicated to everybody in the Hall.
 Information should include locations of fire exits and fire extinguishers, and the need to keep fire exits clear at all times.
 The fire alarm is not connected to the fire station, so a call to the emergency services must be made directly.
 There is a telephone in the hall for this purpose located in the small meeting room and another in the kitchen.

 10.2 Visitors must observe the “No Entry” signs for their own safety.